smokephisticated/smokephisticated/pages/pieces/bongs/how-it-works.md

 Although every bong is capable of percolation, pipes referred to as percolator bongs host percolator devices that diffuse your smoke for stronger percolation effects.

-We’ll cover percolator devices—also known as percs later on.
+We’ll cover percolator devices—also referred to as percs later on.

 Most stoners understand that a water bong causes a smoother hit, but a truly Smokephisticated toker understands the hows and whys of this process.